-In late August, the 192nd Tank Battalion took part in maneuvers from September 1 through 30.
-On the 30th the battalion was informed it would not be returning to Ft.
-Knox and were ordered to Camp Polk, Louisiana.
-Since the battalion was predominately National Guard, those members of the battalion who were 29 years old or older or married were given the opportunity to resign from federal service.
+In late August, the 192nd Tank Battalion – which was made up of National Guard tank companies – took part in the Louisiana maneuvers from September 1 through 30.
+On the 30th, the battalion was informed it would not be returning to Ft.
+Knox and ordered to Camp Polk.
+Since the battalion was predominately National Guard, those members of the battalion who were 29 years old or older, or had been married before the tank companies were federalized, or whose National Guard enlistments were close to ending were given the opportunity to resign from federal service.
 It was at this time that Leonard either volunteered or had his name drawn from a hat to replace a National Guardsmen and was assigned to A Company.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 “Recreation in the motor pool,” a term borrowed from the 194th Tank Battalion, meant they actually worked until 4:30 in the afternoon.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms everywhere; including going to the PX.